Weaver17/Mist-frontend/README.md

 - **Express.js**: Backend framework for API interaction (integrated in development).
 - **Node.js**: Runtime for executing JavaScript on the server.
 - **Mongoose**: Object Data Modeling (ODM) library for MongoDB.

+**Future Updates**

+- Save games to profile
+- Favorite games to profile